Alternative Loan Options for Residential Real Estate Investment

 • conventional underwriting

-See also How to Get a Small Business Loan
+See also Secured Loans - How to Get Quickly Accepted For a Secured Loan and Get a Better Rate

 A portfolio loan typically has a shorter loan term than conventional, conforming loans.
 The loan will feature a standard 30 year amortization, but will have a balloon payment in 10 years or less, at which time you’ll need to payoff the loan in cash or refinance it.